-All students participating in the OLC for the first time must attend a face to face orientation to discuss the expectations as described in the contract.
+All students participating in the OLC for the first time must attend a face-to-face orientation and complete an e-orientation class to review the OLC contract expectations.
 Students will be given a brief overview of how they participate in the class including navigation and submission of their work.
 Every student has a trial period to check out their respective class.